BuffaloBorn/tutspolls/COMMANDS.md

 end
 ```

-In addition, we need to go to _app/models/question.rb_, make sure we tell questions that it has many answers by adding this below:
+In addition, we need to go to _app/models/question.rb_, make sure we tell questions that it may have many answers by adding this below:

 ```ruby
   has_many :answers
 ```

-By adding this to questions it useful later to gather useful statistics.
+By adding this to _app/models/question.rb_ it useful later to gather useful statistics.
+It seems that this completes all the changes that we need for the controllers and models level.

 It time to modify the view to access the new answers features.